WooCommerce: Define a Minimum Order Amount

 23. One suggestion: Execute the sprintf() call before the is_cart() check and then use that string in the wc_print_notice() and wc_add_notice() calls.
 If you ever need to change the string you only have to change it in one place.

-1. Awesome, thanks a lot Daymobrew ๐Ÿ™‚ Your input is much appreciated!
+1. Awesome, thanks a lot Daymobrew πŸ™‚ Your input is much appreciated!

 Questions?
 Feedback?
-Support?
-Leave your Comment Now!
+Customization?
+Leave your comment now!

-If you are writing code, please wrap it between shortcodes: [php]code_here[/php].
-Failure to complying with this (as well as going off topic, not writing in English, etc.) will result in comment deletion.
+If you are writing code, please wrap it like so: [php]code_here[/php].
+Failure to complying with this, as well as going off topic or not using the English language will result in comment disapproval.
 You should expect a reply in about 2 weeks - this is a popular blog but I need to get paid work done first.
-Please consider joining BloomerArmada to get blog comment reply priority, ask me 1-to-1 WooCommerce questions and enjoy many more perks.
-Thank you :)
+Please consider joining the Business Bloomer Club to get quick WooCommerce support.
+Thank you!

 Your email address will not be published.
 Required fields are marked *